Easysoft

 Using ez.class to make applets portable

-In the example above the jdbcUrl explicitly specifies the host on which the JOB Server is running.
-Applet restrictions dictate that an applet can only open socket connections to a machine from which they have been downloaded, so there is no browser independent way of determining where a jar file has been downloaded from.
+In the example above jdbcUrl explicitly specifies the host on which the JDBC-ODBC Bridge server is running.
+Applet restrictions dictate that an applet can only open socket connections to a machine from which it's been downloaded.

-The Easysoft JDBC-ODBC Bridge includes a facility that enables a short form of the URL to be used, eliminating the need to specify the hostname in your applet tag or Java code.
-To achieve this the web server must be installed on the same machine as the JOB Server.
-Ensure the ez.class file is placed in the same directory as the HTML file that is used to run your applet or in the directory specified as the CODEBASE attribute in your applet tag.
-The driver will now attempt to discover the name of the host that it is loaded from and will attempt a connection to the default 8831 port.
+The JDBC-ODBC Bridge includes a facility that eliminates the need to specify the hostname in your applet tag or Java code, if the web server and the JDBC-ODBC Bridge server are running on the same machine.
+Place ez.class in the same directory as the HTML file that runs the applet or in the directory specified with CODEBASE.
+The JDBC-ODBC Bridge client will now attempt to discover the name of the host that it's been loaded from and will attempt a connection to the default 8831 port.

 <APPLET CODEBASE="./"